Mass media in Bulgaria

-The mass media in Bulgaria refers to mass media outlets based in Bulgaria.
-Television, magazines, and newspapers are all operated by both state-owned and for-profit corporations which depend on advertising, subscription, and other sales-related revenues.
+Television, magazines, and newspapers in Bulgaria are all operated by both state-owned and for-profit corporations which depend on advertising, subscription, and other sales-related revenues.
 The Constitution of Bulgaria guarantees freedom of speech.

 As a country in transition, Bulgaria's media system is under transformation.

-Bulgaria's media are generally deemed unbiased, although the state still dominates the field through the Bulgarian National Television (BNT), the Bulgarian National Radio (BNR), and the Bulgarian Telegraph Agency.
+Bulgaria's mass media are generally deemed unbiased, although the state still dominates the field through the Bulgarian National Television (BNT), the Bulgarian National Radio (BNR), and the Bulgarian Telegraph Agency.
 Bulgarian media have a record of unbiased reporting, although they are deemed potentially at risk of political influence due to the lack of legislation to protect them.
 The written media have no legal restrictions and newspaper publishing is entirely liberal.
 The extensive freedom of the press means that no exact number of publications can be established, although some research put an estimate of around 900 print media outlets for 2006.
 The largest-circulation daily newspapers include Dneven Trud and 24 Chasa.

 Non-printed media sources, such as television and radio, are overseen by the Council for Electronic Media (CEM), an independent body with the authority to issue broadcasting licenses.
 Apart from a state-operated national television channel, radio station and the Bulgarian News Agency, a large number of private television and radio stations exist.
 However, most Bulgarian media experience a number of negative trends, such as general degradation of media products, self-censorship and economic or political pressure.

 Internet media are growing in popularity due to the wide range of available opinions and viewpoints, lack of censorship and diverse content.